ishita-sadhukhan/Telecom-Customer-Churn/README.md

 Several reasons are possible: may be, lower cost substitutes from competitors or the service is not smooth.
 Business can target these customers with feedback mails.
 ![image](https://user-images.githubusercontent.com/49127037/139998616-7533b479-f3f3-4a98-a763-cba0f482867c.png)

-**6. Online Security ,Tech Support and Churn Rate** - Almost 50% of the Clients do not avail Online security and Tech support, and these customers are almost 3 times more probable to leave, compared to customers who availing these services.
+**6. Online Security ,Tech Support and Churn Rate** - Almost 50% of the Clients do not avail Online security and Tech support, and these customers are **almost 3 times more probable to leave**, compared to customers who availing these services.
 Business can target these customers by offering cheap options of security plans and time to time customer support
 ![image](https://user-images.githubusercontent.com/49127037/139999687-9c4b7b4f-3cea-4d8f-903f-d4abdd6ad926.png)

 **7. Online Backup,Device Protection and Churn Rate** - Almost 45% customers prefer no Online Backup and Device protection services, and the churn rate is _**1.7 times**_ more than the clients who prefers these services.
-The business can create programs where they can offer these customers some cheap promotion offers and then monitor their behaviour
+The business can create programs where they can offer these customers some cheap promotion offers on these products and then monitor their behaviour
 ![image](https://user-images.githubusercontent.com/49127037/140000119-1b073d80-f113-4675-8be4-a2f00621eb38.png)

 **8. Contract Type and Churn Rate** - A majority, almost 55% of the clients have opted Month-To-Month Contract type, but 43% has left the company.
-This churn rate is 14.3 times more than clients with 2-Year Contract and 4 times more than clients with 1-Yr Contract.
+This churn rate is **14.3 times more than clients with 2-Year Contract and 4 times more than clients with 1-Yr Contract**.
 This is quite a flag for the business.
 Without any contract holding them back, customers can easily change mobile operators.
 This means they have little loyalty to brands, and bad experiences can spread more rapidly.
 Business can target these month-to-month contractors with some subsidized cost Year-contracts and check the conversion rates
 ![image](https://user-images.githubusercontent.com/49127037/140001033-aa47bc58-4b8a-45ea-9fd6-7ef09b326ebb.png)

 It is seen, with Month-to-month contract, for the majority of the clients, the tenure duration is quite low.
 But if the contract type is 2 years, majority of the customers have a longer tenure.